Under Biden, NOAA’s profile is set to rise as climate change takes center stage

 Climate change and restoring scientific integrity expected to be top priorities for new leadership

 A transition team memo, obtained by The Washington Post, laid out how the Biden administration can set itself up for making progress on climate change from day one.
-It lists "re-establishing the central role of climate change in everything NOAA does” as a key goal.
+It lists “reestablishing the central role of climate change in everything NOAA does” as a key goal.
 The memo also placed emphasis on the agency’s need to build public trust and invest in climate and ocean monitoring infrastructure along with weather forecasting accuracy.

 A blueprint for the Biden administration prepared by issue experts and former Obama administration officials, known as the Climate 21 Project, instructs the incoming administration to shore up the agency’s scientific integrity policy to better deter against another Sharpiegate incident.
-It also identifies a need to rebuild the morale of the agency’s rank and file scientists and policy specialists.
+It also identifies a need to rebuild the morale of the agency’s rank-and-file scientists and policy specialists.

 “There is general agreement that strong agency leadership needs to be restored early in the next administration, in order to send a message regarding the importance of science and the role of NOAA in advancing the new administration’s climate agenda,” the report from the Climate 21 Project states.